Jack Williams (journalist): Memberships, honors and awards

-Williams is a member of several professional organizations related to weather, science, and journalism, including the AMS, of which he was elected a fellow in 2015.
+Williams was a member of several professional organizations related to weather, science, and journalism, including the AMS, of which he was elected a fellow in 2015.
 He has served as a member of the AMS Board of School and Popular Meteorological and Oceanographic Education.
-He is also a member of the American Geophysical Union, the American Association for the Advancement of Science, the National Association of Science Writers, and the D.C.
+He was also a member of the American Geophysical Union, the American Association for the Advancement of Science, the National Association of Science Writers, and the D.C.
 Science Writers Association.
-In addition, he is a longtime member of the National Press Club and is a National Fellow of The Explorers Club.
+In addition, he was a longtime member of the National Press Club and was a National Fellow of The Explorers Club.

 Williams received the AMS Louis J. Battan Author's Award in 1997 “for his USA Today, The Weather Book, a scientifically authentic, easy-to-understand, text with novel visuals.”

 Personal life

 Williams was married for nearly 35 years to Darlene Shields—also a member of the National Press Club—who died in 2021.